 Nathan is also Chief Responsible Investment Officer at the United Nations-supported Principles for Responsible Investment.
 The PRI supports over 3000 institutional investors globally to incorporate Environmental, Social and Governance factors into their investment activities.
 He has been with the PRI for five years.

 Nathan served as the Rapporteur for the Taxonomy Group of the EU Technical Expert Group on Sustainable Finance.
 He was an Observer on the EU High Level Expert Group on Sustainable Finance and part of the Secretariat for the UK Green Finance Taskforce.

 These roles are part of fifteen years of professional experience in sustainable finance in government policy, investment research and ratings on companies, and the development of investment processes and tools.

 Prior to the PRI, Nathan was the CEO of the Investor Group on Climate Change (IGCC) Australia / New Zealand.
 Previous roles include Head of ESG Research at Regnan, a provider of ESG research and engagement services; and as a Corporate Governance Policy Advisor in the Australian Parliament.

-Alexander is a financial services partner in our global transactions group and a co-head of the firm's financial institutions group as well as its fintech initiative.
+Alexander is a financial services partner in our global transactions group and co-head of the firm's financial institutions group as well as its fintech initiative.
 He has a wide range of regulatory expertise and specializes in financial services and markets regulation, including banking, investment services, payment services and asset management.

 In this context he works on M&A and portfolio transactions, as well as restructurings and reorganisations.
-He has strong expertise in fintech and EU banking matters, particularly the single supervisory mechanism and the single resolution mechanism.
+He has a strong expertise in fintech and EU banking matters, particularly the single supervisory mechanism and the single resolution mechanism.

 Alexander writes and presents regularly on financial services regulatory issues and is publisher of a handbook for banking supervision law.